lucahammer/tweetXer/README.md

 If for some reason you can't use your data export or it missed some Tweets, you can use slow mode under "Advanced options".
 Be warned, it is very slow because it has to load the Tweets on your profile first to delete them and there are various request limits for that.

+# Bonus: Delete Direct Messages

+To delete DMs, you select the direct-message-header.js file instead of the tweet-headers.js file.
+Once it's done, reload the page, paste TweetXer into the console again and select the direct-message-group-headers.js file to remove message groups.
+If the process gets interrupted for whatever reason, you can enter how many messages where deleted before under "Advanced options" before selcting the file.

+[According to former engineers](https://bsky.app/profile/triketora.com/post/3lcbmqzo4uk25), DMs are removed from the server if all sides remove them from their inbox.

 # Bonus: Unfollow everyone

 Under "Advanced options" you can automatically unfollow everyone.
 You may need to rerun with some time in between because of rate limits.

 # Known issues and solutions

 - I can't paste the script.

   Your browser tries to protect you from pasting some random script you found.
 Type "allow pasting" (Firefox) or "allow pasting" (Chrome) and hit enter to confirm that you know what you are doing.